ClusterHQ/flocker/docs/gettinginvolved/plugins/building-driver.rst

    After all functional tests pass, please run acceptance tests according to our :ref:`acceptance-testing` documentation.

 #.
-Setup Continuous Integration environment for tests.
+Setup a Continuous Integration environment for tests.

-   After your acceptance tests run clean, please set up a CI environment for functional and acceptance tests for your driver.
+   After your acceptance tests pass, we recommend you set up a CI environment for functional and acceptance tests for your driver.
    For example:

    * `EBS functional tests <http://build.clusterhq.com/builders/flocker%2Ffunctional%2Faws%2Fubuntu-14.04%2Fstorage-driver>`_